THE ETHIOPIAN WORLD FEDERATION, INCORPORATED

 Admission of New Members.

-Each new member shall make
+Each new member shall make the following pledge:

 (Repeat, with right arm upraised.)